golemfactory/golem-docs/src/pages/docs/creators/dapps/managing-multiple-dapps.md

 {% /tab %}
 {% /tabs %}

-If your Python version is older, consider using [pyenv](https://github.com/pyenv/pyenv-installer).
+If your Python version is older, consider using [pyenv](https://github.com/pyenv/pyenv-installer) to install and use multiple versions..

 Once your python interpreter reports a version 3.8 or later, you can set up your virtual
 environment: